 On this page the user can configure the Wireless settings for this device.
-There are 3 ways to configure a wireless network using this router.
-Firstly, the user can use the quick and easy Wireless Connection Setup Wizard.
-Secondly, the user can choose to use Wi-Fi Protected Setup.
-Lastly, the user can configure the Wi-Fi settings manually.
+There are 3 ways to configure Wireless using this router.
+Firstly, the user can choose to make use for the quick and easy Wireless Connection Setup Wizard.
+Secondly, the user can choose to make use Wi-Fi Protected Setup.
+Lastly, the user can configure the Wireless settings manually.